gloryodeyemi/COMP_8730_Project/README.md

 python main.py
 ```

+## Baseline
+The Huggingface AutoTrain feature was used to train and evaluate the baseline approach on our dataset.
+The evaluation metric scores and testing interface can be found [here](https://huggingface.co/Glowcodes/autotrain-code-switched-tweets-sum-42325108532).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/gloryodeyemi/COMP_8730_Project/blob/main/LICENSE) file for details.